Tropical Cyclone Gretel

 Significant rainfall over the whole western Top End of the Northern Territory and along the north coast was recorded, with some minor flooding and road damage.
 Since Gretel was a weak cyclone, no significant storm surges were recorded.
 No casualties were reported, however tree damage around Darwin was widespread.
 Approximately 700 insurance claims totalling two million dollars were received as a result of Gretel passing close to Darwin.
 Most claims resulted from water damage, falling trees and minor structural damage.
 Estimated clean-up cost was $500,000.

-Track and intensity
+Track and Intensity(Time in ACST)

-Best Track of Severe Tropical Cyclone Gretel
+Best Track of Tropical Cyclone Gretel